OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/promote_vs_connect.rst

 .. _guide_promote_vs_connect:

 ************************************************
-Linking variables with Promotion vs Connection
+Linking Variables with Promotion vs Connection
 ************************************************

 In the previous tutorial we built up a model of the Sellar problem using two disciplinary components and a few :code:`ExecComps`.